 Location: Situated in the central Himachal Pradesh, Manali is at the head of the Kullu valley.
 It is 280 km north of the state capital Shimla and 108 km from Mandi.
 Manali is perched at an altitude of 2050 meters above sea level and is spread along the banks of the river Beas.

 Tourist Destinations: The oft-visited site in Manali is the Hidimba or Dhungri Temple.
 Manali is known for its shiny gompas or Buddhist monasteries.
 With the highest concentration of Tibetan refugees in the entire Kullu valley, it is famous for its Gadhan Thekchhokling Gompa, built in 1969.
-The smaller and more modern Himalayan Nyingamapa Gompa stands nearer the bazaar, in a garden blooming with sunflowers.
+The smaller and more modern Himalayan Nyingamapa Gompa stands near the bazaar in a garden blooming with sunflowers.
 The Museum of Traditional Himachal Culture, near the Hidimba temple, is worth a visit, which houses artifacts of folk art of the entire Kullu valley.

-Caper Travel India also provides Domestic Packages For Manali which are quite reasonable and assure your comfortable stay.
+Caper Travel India also provides Domestic Packages for Manali which are quite reasonable and assure your comfortable stay.

 Dalhousie - The Strawberry City

-Tourist Destinations: Though spread over five distinct hills - Kathlog, Portreyn, Tehra, Bakrota and Balun, covering an area of 13 sq km - the main center continues to be at Portreyn.
+Tourist Destinations: Though spread over five distinct hills (Kathlog, Portreyn, Tehra, Bakrota and Balun) covering an area of 13 sq km, the main center continues to be at Portreyn.
 The Figure of Eight of Portreyn is the most popular walk in Dalhousie.
 One of the best viewpoints in Dalhousie is Kalatope, 8 km from the center of Dalhousie.
 At Panchpulla (Five Bridges) - a good picnic spot-one can find interesting snippets that intertwine India's freedom struggle with Dalhousie.
 Satdhara has long been known for its mineral water, which was once shipped to England on a regular basis.
 At Dainkund - the Singing Hill - the passage of mountain winds through the forest that produces a series of effects - depending on the wind's velocity - ranging from a gentle humming to an eerie wail.
-Tourists also appraise Chamba chappals embroidered with gold thread, cane baskets, colorful woolens, and life-like Chamba dolls - all specialties of the region.
+Tourists also buy Chamba chappals embroidered with gold thread, cane baskets, colorful woolens, and life-like Chamba dolls - all specialties of the region.
 Red, black and green Chamba chilies adorn many shop fronts.

 Khajjiar - The Sylvan Meadow

 Location: Khajjiar is a small grassy meadow located in the picturesque Chamba valley.
-It is located in the northwestern part of the state of Himachal Pradesh, Khajjiar is 22 km from Dalhousie and 24 km from Chamba.
+It is located in the northwestern part of the state of Himachal Pradesh.
+Khajjiar is 22 km from Dalhousie and 24 km from Chamba.
 It is perched at an altitude of 1951 m above sea level.